TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-04-17-master-the-change.md

 Last but not least, we use PHPStan extension that detects unused [public method/properties/constants](https://github.com/tomasVotruba/unused-public).
 At first, this might seem pointless to check, as most of the developers will tell you all the code is used.
 But in reality, we found out that 15-20 % of the code is not used at all.
 That means the company wastes 15-20 % extra money on nothing.

 The main goal of this package is to spot and eliminate unused public methods.
-Yet, it's also all-or-nothing approach.
+Yet, it's also an all-or-nothing approach.
 Either we enable the rule and fix everything, or we remove the package.

 But what about using the same step-by-step approach that works so well?
 So we introduced maximum relavite amount feature: